CBIIT/idc-model/doc/idc-model-inference.md

 repository for new studies whose data enter the CRDC ecosystem.
-Because of this, it is critical that links between data related to the same study participants are maintained and preserved between IDC and other CRDC nodes.
+Because of this, it is critical that links between data related to the same study participants are maintained and preserved between IDC and other CRDC "nodes" (repositories).
 It is also important to understand whether and how clinical data, biospecimen data, and other metadata informing the image data at IDC can be meaningfully compared to analogous data for the same participants present at the other repositories.
-Practically, relating data at IDC to other data at other CRDC "nodes" in a consistent and computable way is a key requirement for the functionality of the
-[Cancer Data Aggregator](https://datacommons.cancer.gov/cancer-data-aggregator),
-a service that will allow users to query the entire CRDC from a single point of entry.
+Practically, relating data at IDC to other data at other CRDC nodes in a consistent and computable way is a key requirement for the functionality of the [Cancer Data Aggregator](https://datacommons.cancer.gov/cancer-data-aggregator), a service that will allow users to query the entire CRDC from a single point of entry.

-A step towards meeting these needs is to compare the data model of the IDC to those of other CRDC repositories.
-That is, to understand the how data variables and their data types compare and perhaps directly or indirectly map between IDC and other repositories.
+A step towards meeting these needs is to compare the _data model_ of the IDC to those of other CRDC repositories; that is, to understand the how data variables and their data types for similar data are understood and encoded, and ideally  directly or indirectly map these variable between IDC and other nodes.
 To do this kind of comparision, it is helpful to have a computable, standardized representation of the data models of interest.
 This is relatively straightforward for most CRDC node models, but the IDC data model is of a somewhat different character and structure.

 The IDC has naturally adopted the
 [Digital Imaging and Communications in Medicine (DICOM)](https://www.dicomstandard.org/) international imaging data standard.
-The standard has many different components that cover a vast number of data use cases in a complex and dynamic technological and regulatory space.
+The standard has many different components that cover a vast number of data use cases in a complex, dynamic technological and regulatory space.
 A "DICOM data model" exists, but is implicit in the structure of standard as published.
 We have created a draft of the IDC-specific portions of the DICOM model